 The Environmental Handbook is used to educate KYTC staff, agencies and contractors.
 Environmental Awareness Training is offered to KYTC staff and contractors through the University of Kentucky Transportation Center Technology Transfer Program (UKT2).
-There were 170 copies of the Environmental Handbook provided to UKT2 for this training.
 The number attending training is provided in 1.1.c.
 Starting in Permit Year 3 (PY3), the handbook will be updated by the DEA and Division of Maintenance to incorporate new permitting processes and standard operating procedures.
 As the handbook is updated, addendums will be communicated to staff and contractors through annual training.
+The handbook is currently available